-With this beginner’s guide, we will explain what is Decentralized Finance (DeFi) and how does it work.
+With this beginner’s guide to decentralized finance, we will explain what is (DeFi) and how does it work.
 The world of traditional finance is already on the brink of evolution.
 And so, you can make your money work for you, not the other way around.
 In the world of Distributed Ledger Technology (DLT), a new term has gained popularity in recent years: DeFi.
 What exactly does this acronym mean, and why has there been so much „noise“ in recent years?
 DeFi means „decentralized finance“ and refers to an ecosystem consisting of financial applications that are being developed on top of blockchain systems.
 The idea is to replace the currently existing financial system (relatively called „Centralized Finance“).
 DeFi’s goal is to give you complete control over your assets, and it actually makes it possible thanks to decentralization and blockchain technology.

 More than $40 billion are currently locked in various DeFi products.
 That is showing increasing growth and acceptance since 2017.

 What is DeFi and How Does it Work?